Tooth decay syndromes.

-Baby-bottle caries refers to a pattern of tooth decay that occurs in infants and preschoolers who are allowed to nurse from a bottle containing a sugary beverage, either frequently, or else for prolonged periods of time (such as while napping or sleeping), or both.
+Baby-bottle caries refers to a pattern of tooth decay that occurs with infants and preschoolers who are allowed to nurse from a bottle that contains a sugary beverage, either frequently, or else for prolonged periods of time (i.e. napping, sleeping), or both.

 - The upper front teeth are affected the most.
 These teeth may have very extensive decay.

-- The child’s back teeth are frequently affected too.
+- The child’s upper and lower molars are frequently affected too.

 - The lower front teeth are usually spared from cavity formation.
 That’s because they are somewhat protected from exposure to the sugary drink by the nursing position of the child’s tongue.

-There is nothing special or unique about baby-bottle syndrome.
+There is nothing special or unique about nursing caries syndrome.
 It’s simply a case of cause and effect.

-Here are some of the things that you can do to reduce your child’s risk for experiencing this problem:
+Here are some of the things that you can do to reduce your child’s risk of experiencing this problem:

-- Never allow your child to nurse for long periods of time, or fall asleep with, a bottle that contains a sugary beverage.
+- Never allow your child to nurse for long periods of time, or fall asleep with (napping or nighttime), a bottle that contains a sugary beverage.